-- 1. Click the Clients () tile on the Instant On home page.
-The Clients page is displayed. - 2.
+- 1. Click the Clients ( - 2.
 In the Connected clients list, hover the cursor over the wired client.
-A power cycle (button is displayed at the end of the row. - 3.
-Click the () button to power cycle the wired client.
+A power cycle (/b) button is displayed at the end of the row. - 3.
+Click the (/2) button to power cycle the wired client.
 The port will then be sequentially powered off and then be powered on.
 The Duration column displays a message that the client is being power cycled.